Ruckus000/carroChatbotTraining/API_README.md

 # NLU Chatbot Integration Guide

 This document outlines how to integrate the NLU chatbot with your React Native frontend.
-The NLU API server is already running via Docker and provides intent detection and entity extraction for text messages.
+The API server provides intent detection, entity extraction, and dialog management for conversations.

 ## API Overview

-The NLU chatbot API is a standalone service that:
+The chatbot API is a standalone service that:

 - Analyzes text to determine user intent
 - Extracts entities from user messages
+- Manages conversation state across multiple turns
+- Generates appropriate responses based on context
 - Provides a simple REST interface

 ## API Server Status

-The NLU chatbot API server is **already running via Docker** at `http://localhost:8000`.
+The API server is **already running via Docker** at `http://localhost:8000`.
 You don't need to set up or deploy this service - it's ready to use.

 ## API Endpoints